 Meadow Creek Pavant Mountains

-Plate 286.
-MEADOW CREEK PAVANT MOUNTAINS 1951-2000 Plates 286 and 287 form a panorama from east to southeast at the head of Meadow Creek in the Pavant Mountains.
+Plate 289.
+MEADOW CREEK PAVANT MOUNTAINS 1939-2000 This plate is similar to Plates 286-287 in that it is viewed east at the head of Meadow Creek in the Pavant Mountains.
 In the distance is White Pine Peak (10,215 ft) where limber pine and other conifers have increased.
 This area was contour-trenched, gully-plugged, and reseeded by the Forest Service to control erosion.
 Aspen has increased in height but has not regenerated due to excessive browsing.
 The dark-colored shrubs in the retake are snowberry and currant, while the tall forb in the foreground is lupine.
-Plate 286 is viewed east.

 Conifer, Aspen, Mountain Brush